Mathématique: Chapter 1

 He closed his eyes against his headache.

 “Daniel.
-If I can pass these ‘psychological evaluations’ of yours, then I can assemble a bed.”
+If I can pass these ‘psychological evaluations’ of yours, I can assemble a bed.”

 They were trying to be quiet, but, still, he could hear them.

 “Right.
-And that’s why you attempted to entrap me by sending that little man to—”
+And that’s why you attempted to entrap me by sending that little man—”

 “I don’t think so,” Vala replied.
-“You clearly lack experience on the domestic front.”
+“You lack experience on the domestic front.”

 “What?
 Vala.
 I’m an archeologist.
 I’ve read entire books on comparative bed-frame construction.”